fusion809/nixpkgs/README.md

     - [openra-ss](pkgs/games/openra-ss): OpenRA [Sole Survivor mod](https://github.com/MustaphaTR/sole-survivor).
 It recreates the [*Command_&_Conquer: Sole_Survivor*](https://en.wikipedia.org/wiki/Command_&_Conquer:_Sole_Survivor) game.

     - [openra-ura](pkgs/games/openra-ura): OpenRA [Red Alert Unplugged mod](https://github.com/RAUnplugged/uRA).
 It expands on the Red Alert mod that comes bundled with the OpenRA game engine.
 Personally, this is my favourite mod.
+I got the code for this, which I used to create these other mod packages (with a bit of tweaking, but relatively easy after I had the openra-ura package), from https://github.com/NixOS/nixpkgs/pull/51530.

     - [openra-yr](pkgs/games/openra-yr): OpenRA [Yuri's Revenge mod](https://github.com/cookgreen/yr).
 It attempts to recreate the original [*Command & Conquer: Yuri's Revenge*](https://en.wikipedia.org/wiki/Command_%26_Conquer:_Yuri%27s_Revenge) game.
 Be fair warned this game is very experimental, I frequently find bugs in it when I use it.